satishsingh21/graphQl-demo/README.md

 2. Mutations — They are basically create, update and  delete in CUD in graphql.
 * `So whatever client sent in request to server we call it query (or muatation) in graphql.`
 3. Schema - It act as contract between clinet and server.
 It usually consist of typeDefs.
-They usually consist of root Type called Query, Mutation alon with your custom Type.
+They usually consist of root Type called Query, Mutation along with your custom Type.

 #### <ins>Root Types :</ins>
 ```
 type Query {
-    getpersons(): User
+    getpersons(): [User]
 }

 type mutation {